 Clafoutis, sometimes spelled clafouti in Anglophone countries, is a baked French dessert of fruit, traditionally black cherries, arranged in a buttered dish and covered with a thick flan-like batter.
 The clafoutis is dusted with powdered sugar and served lukewarm, sometimes with cream.

 A traditional Limousin clafoutis contains not only the flesh of the cherries used, but also the nut-like kernels in the stones.
-Cherry kernels contain benzaldehyde, the compound responsible for the dominant flavour in almond extract.
-They also contain a small amount of amygdalin, a cyanogenic glycoside - a compound potentially capable of releasing cyanide if consumed, but non-toxic in small quantities.
+Cherry kernels contain benzaldehyde, the compound responsible for the dominant flavor in almond extract.
+They also contain a small amount of amygdalin, a chemical that can produce cyanide if consumed, but which is non-toxic in small quantities.